PaulGarnerUk/UKPinballLeague/docs/sql-queries.md

 ## Calculate results of league meet

 Once all scores are entered the following query calculates results.
-Note however that ties are not calculated correctly in this query at the moment (two way ties add 0.5 points, three way ties add 0.3 points etc.)
 This query also (dynamically) allows non-league players to be included/excluded from the calculated results.

 ```
-DECLARE @CompetitionId INT = 492; -- competition id to calculate results for
+DECLARE @CompetitionId INT = 498; -- competition id to calculate results for
 DECLARE @ExcludeNonLeaguePlayers BIT = 1

 -- Conditionally build a table variable containing excluded player ids